 Enrollment and dosing in the trial are now on hold while Advaxis, AstraZeneca and the investigator figure out what happened in the phase 1/2 trial of patients with HPV-associated cancers.

 The patient who died had advanced refractory metastatic cervical cancer that progressed following treatment with other therapies.
 After entering the trial about one year ago, the patient received six combination cycles—11 doses of listeria-based cancer vaccine axalimogene filolisbac and 21 hits of Imfinzi.
 The first five cycles passed without incident.
 That changed with the most recent round of treatment.

 Medical problems began following the first dose of Imfinzi but were managed, Advaxis CSO Robert Petit said on a call with investors.
-The patient then received a second dose of Imfinzi followed by an administration of axalimogene filolisbac.
+The patient then received an administration of axalimogene filolisbac.
 The situation escalated from there.